Syrian Desert campaign (2017–2024): Casualties

-Between December 2017, and mid-April 2020, at least 860 pro-government fighters were killed during the desert insurgency.
+Between December 2017, and mid-April 2020, at least 800 pro-government fighters were killed during the desert insurgency.
 According to the SOHR, 416 pro-government fighters and 150 IS militants were killed between late March 2019 and mid-April 2020.
-The SOHR documented the deaths of 1,685 pro-government fighters and 1,035 IS militants between late March 2019 and August 2021.
+The SOHR documented the deaths of 1,610 pro-government fighters and 1,096 IS militants between late March 2019 and the end of December 2021.

+According to the SOHR, 264 pro-government fighters, 166 IS militants and 17 civilians were killed in 2022.
+In 2023, 417 pro-government fighters, 46 IS militants and 167 civilians were killed.
+All civilians were killed by IS fighters.

+On 12 June 2024, 16 Syrian soldiers, including an officer, were killed in a minefield laid by IS militants and an attack by the group in the Sukhna desert area in Homs Governorate, according to SOHR.

+Between January and October 2024, 458 pro-government fighters, 47 IS militants, 57 civilians were killed.
+All civilians were killed by IS fighters.